Minor Sparsifiers and the Distributed Laplacian Paradigm: Overview

 \paragraph{Minor Sparsifiers and its Distributed Construction}

 After that, the core component of our algorithm is that we must bring the Schur complement back to being a minor of the original graph, by constructing a spectral sparsifier of the Schur complement which is a minor of the original graph (Theorem \ref{thm:MinorSC}).
 That is, the Schur complement results from contracting connected subsets of vertices in the original graph and reweighting edges.
-Existence and efficient sequential constructions of these objects were first shown by Li and Schild~\cite{LS18}.

 Minors are particularly useful for distributed algorithms because we can simulate one round of communication between neighbors on a minor, such as multiplying by the incidence matrix, in $\O(\sqrt{n}+D)$ rounds (Lemma \ref{lemma:Communication}).
 They interact particularly well with the parallel Laplacian solving algorithm which is a short sequence of matrix-vector multiplies on submatrices.
+Existence and efficient sequential constructions of these objects were first shown by Li and Schild~\cite{LS18}.

-Our construction algorithm is also a parallelized version of the Li-Schild algorithm~\cite{LS18}.
-The algorithm works by contracting or deleting edges $e$ with probability given by its leverage score.
+A key contribution of our work is to give a simplified parallel variant of the algorithm of Li-Schild~\cite{LS18} which leads to an efficient distributed implementation.
+The algorithm of \cite{LS18} works by contracting or deleting edges $e$ with probability given by its leverage score.
 The main difference is that instead of sampling edges using a random spanning tree, we identify a large subset of edges that can be sampled independent of each other, without affecting each edges's sampling probability too much.
 This is done via localization~\cite{SRS18}, which provides an overall bound on the total influence of edges' effective resistances.

-The algorithm then comprises of three main steps, and is analyzed via matrix martingales. \begin{enumerate} \item Calculating edges' influence on the Schur complement (Lemma \ref{lemma:DiffSketch}). \item Computing the mutual influence of edges's resistances, and picking a large set that has small mutual influence, which we term the steady set (Definition \ref{def:Steady}). \item Among these steady edges, randomly contract / delete them with probability given by an approximation of their leverage scores. \end{enumerate} Note that all steps actually require solving Laplacian systems in the original graph, which seems circular.
+The algorithm then comprises of three main steps, and is analyzed via matrix martingales. \begin{enumerate} \item Calculating edges' influence on the Schur complement (Lemma \ref{lem:DiffApx}). \item Computing the mutual influence of edges's resistances, and picking a large set that has small mutual influence, which we term the steady set (Definition \ref{def:alpha_delta_steady}). \item Among these steady edges, randomly contract/delete them with probability given by an approximation of their leverage scores. \end{enumerate} Note that all steps actually require solving Laplacian systems in the original graph, which seems circular.
 We address this using the now well understood recursive approach of \cite{P16}, which we discuss below together with the overall algorithm.

 \paragraph{Overall Recursive Scheme} Given a graph $G$, the goal of the algorithm is to return a \emph{chain} of approximate Schur complements of $G$, each with $0.99$ as many vertices as the previous.
 This chain has length $O(\log n)$, and after built, can be applied in $O(\log n)$ steps and $\O(\sqrt{n}+D)$ rounds to solve a Laplacian system to high accuracy in the \congest~model.
 The construction of the chain is as follows -- pick $d = \Theta((\log \log n)^2)$ say, and run $d$ rounds of the sparsified Cholesky elimination scheme (Lemma \ref{lem:Elimination}) to reduce the graph size to $0.99^d|V(G)|$.
 Now, use the minor Schur complement algorithm (Theorem \ref{thm:MinorSC}) to build a minor of $G$ which is a Schur complement sparsifier with respect to the remaining $0.99^d|V(G)|$ remaining vertices.